chengcli/cup/cups/cup-2.rst

     set(TASKLIST ImplicitHydroTasks)
     set(RSOLVER lmars)

-These settings are specific to the ``bryan`` test case.
-They tell that the bryan test case should activate 1 vapor, 1 cloud, and 2 legacy phases.
+These settings are specific to the "bryan" test case.
+They tell that the "bryan" test case should activate 1 vapor, 1 cloud, and 2 legacy phases.
 Turn on the `NetCDF <https://www.unidata.ucar.edu/software/netcdf/>`_ and `PNetCDF <https://parallel-netcdf.github.io/>`_ outputs.
 Turn on the MPI parallelization.